Frequently Asked Questions

 Are there any additional fees with Waterdown Driving School?

 For a few students, we may recommend additional individual lessons above those included in the course if we believe you need more instruction to pass your road tests.
 Students can generally avoid this by studying hard and practicing outside of instruction time with a friend or family member.
+We recommend as much practice as possible to improve their comfort level while driving.
 Click here to see the pricing for individual lessons.

 Also, you should be aware that there is a late cancellation fee and fee for NSF cheques.
 Click here for more information.